 Services: Accessible bathrooms and showers, lifeguard, police station, information point, Barcelona WiFi, volleyball court, workout area, ping pong tables, basketball court, beach football, playground, lockers, beverage vendors, and beach umbrella and lounge chair rental.

-The beachfront of Ciutat Vella, located next to the port, also includes what was historically known as Sant Miquel Beach, which corresponds to a large section of the coastline along the Barceloneta neighbourhood.
-We're talking more than a kilometre of sand and sea, walking distance from the city centre, and a beach where locals and visitors come together.
-The part farthest to the southwest, at the foot of the W Hotel, provides a perfect view of the entire Barcelona coastline, from the three chimneys to the huge solar panel in the Fòrum grounds, plus the Olympic Port and Barceloneta Beach in between.
-The area in front of the swimming pools is an unofficial nudist beach, and there's a gay area as well.
-In the mornings and around lunchtime, you'll find lots of nightclub employees flexing muscles on this beach.
+The beachfront of Ciutat Vella, next to the port, also includes what was historically known as Sant Miquel Beach, which corresponds to a large section of the coastline along the Barceloneta neighbourhood.
+We’re talking more than a kilometre of sand and sea, walking distance from the city centre, and a beach where locals and visitors come together.
+The part furthest to the south-west, at the foot of the W Hotel, provides a perfect view of the entire Barcelona coastline, from the three chimneys to the huge solar panel in the Fòrum grounds to the Olympic Port and Barceloneta Beach in between.
+The area in front of the swimming pools is an unofficial nudist beach, and there’s a gay area as well.
+In the mornings and around lunchtime, you’ll find lots of nightclub employees flexing muscles on this beach.

 Length: 1,085 metres